nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //
 //      print "#code-block-starting-line-in-original-md-13"
 //      print "```nu"
-//      print ("# This chunk will produce some output in a separate block
+//      print ("# This block will produce some output in a separate block
 //  $var1 | path join 'baz' 'bar'" | nu-highlight)
 //
 //      print "```\n```output-numd"
 //
-//  # This chunk will produce some output in a separate block
+//  # This block will produce some output in a separate block
 //  $var1 | path join 'baz' 'bar' | print; print ''
 //
 //      print "```"
 //
 //      print "#code-block-starting-line-in-original-md-23"
 //      print "```nu"
-//      print ("# This chunk will output results inline" | nu-highlight)
+//      print ("# This block will output results inline" | nu-highlight)
 //
 //
 //      print ("> whoami" | nu-highlight)